tjcim/ptscripts/README.md

 * Fix up web_commands script
 * Create script to run after ports.csv has been created for things like hydra
 * Add ability to use proxy in print_commands
-  * Change nmap command to the appropriate settings
+  * Change nmap command to use sT and no UDP
 * ~Add ability to do something like starr/internal for when I am doing both an internal and external pentest~
   * ~This causes a problem right now for things like db_import where I use the foldername directly~
-* Rewrite the website_screenshots script to take a picture when redirected and the end_url is in the url_list.
-Then skip it when it comes up.
-This way we don't connect to the non-https version get redirected to the https version and then drop it.
 * get_internal_ip - This only works for http sites.
 I should filter out ssl sites to start with, then figure out if the same works over ssl.
+* Add tests for nmap_to_csv.py and create_webserver_list.py